 The following situations apply for any repair, maintenance or construction service required or desired.
 For example:

 The following situations only apply if they are required immediately to address health or life safety risks at home.
 For example:

-Level 2: Can open their premises to trade and public customers.
+Level 1 and 2: Can open their premises to trade and public customers.

 Level 3: Open to trade and public customers via remote ordering online or over the phone.

 Bunnings, Placemakers, Mitre 10 and other retailers may deliver your supplies, or you may collect them (e.g. a drive-through system).